Source-Alchemists/AyBorg/doc/agent/projects.md

 ## Ready
 The project is ready and approved.

-> :information: While the "Draft" project table is always visible, the tables for "Waiting for approval" and "Ready" are only displayed if a project with the according state exists.
+> While the "Draft" project table is always visible, the tables for "Waiting for approval" and "Ready" are only displayed if a project with the according state exists.